zezhaus/how-to/index.md

 <a class="toplink" href="#index">&uarr; back to index</a>

 ### 🥵 Heating {#heating}
-- The central heating turns off at night, so if the hot water tank is used up, there’ll be new hot water in the morning only (but it’s enough to take a shower or two)
+- Hot water should always be available throughout the day.
+It is being produced during these times: 8:30-11:30, 14-14:20, and 19-22.
-- Currently the hot water is set from **8 am and 11 am**, and again from **6 pm to 9 pm**
+- Currently the heating is set to run from **8 - 11**, and again from **19-22:30**
 - When a room is heated with heaters, keep the door closed
 - When a room is not in use, turn down the thermostat and close the door
 - Thermostat numbers determine at what temperature the valve is being closed, so turning it to a higher number does not heat your room more quickly.